linuxliste/OSF/README.md

 This can be quite long but is not very difficult.
 There is no need to follow the instructions in chapters 2 and after.

-On my side I still had an issue to use Jlink to directly flash/debug the firmware and I had to
+Note: on my side I still had an issue to use Jlink to directly flash/debug the firmware and I had to
 - rename the Jlink folder to remove the version nr (so it becomes just "SEEGER")
 - edit the .vscode/settings.json file in this project to adapt the paths to Segger tools

-# 2.Installing this firmware

-Download or clone this repository.
-If you downloaded, unzip the archive where you want.
-Still take care to put all the folders inside an empty folder.
+Still take care to put all the folders inside an empty folder in the case you would like to develop/compile your self.
+The m

 Then there are some more steps to perform:
 - open "modus-shell"  (this tool is part of the programs that have been dowloaded with modus toolbox)